Heritage Square Exchange

 Interest/concern about how long mining will occur at this site.

-MMM says that the life of the mine, whether the HSE is approved or not, will be determined by market demand.
-If the HSE is approved, it will extend the life of the mine, the question is for how long.
-JCOS understands the community's wish to have this timeline better defined and will work with MMM to seek an order of magnitude estimate.
+MMM says that the life of the mine, whether the HSE is approved or not, will continue for decades.
+If the HSE is approved, it will extend the duration of mining, the question is for how long, and that will be determined in part by market demand.
+JCOS understands the community’s wish to have this timeline better defined and will work with MMM to seek an order of magnitude estimate.
 When we have more information on this, it will be posted on this web page.

 What are the mine reclamation requirements?
 Will the county have any responsibility for this if the exchange is approved?